ipairs

 -- 10 late

 ipairs is designed for tables that represent arrays — consecutive integer keys starting at 1 with no nil gaps.
 If your table has holes, use pairs instead or fill the gaps.
+The key insight is that ipairs uses the internal array part of the table, which only stores elements with consecutive positive integer keys.
+Any break in the sequence signals the end of the array portion.

 -- Clean array: works perfectly with ipairs